ansys/pydynamicreporting/doc/source/lowlevelapi/TemplateObjects.rst

 Get the style of the Panel.
 Possible returned values:

--  'panel': correspons to Titled Panel
+-  'panel': corresponds to Titled Panel
 -  'callout-default': corresponds to Callout
 -  'callout-danger': corresponds to Callout Error
 -  'callout-warning': corresponds to Callout Warning